trevorbox/proactive-cluster-autoscaler/README.md

 helm upgrade -i proactive-node-scaling-operator helm/proactive-node-scaling-operator -n proactive-node-scaling-operator
 ```

-## Install the GPU and NFD operators from OLM in the openshift-operators namespace.
+## Install the GPU and NFD operators from OLM in the openshift-operators namespace

 > TODO create chart for subscriptions